naveenkulkarni029/authentication-apis/README.md

 # Kuehne-Nagel-Project: Wallets Application

 The Repository helps build and run Wallets Application SERVER and CLIENT.
-The Wallets application is developed using Java 8, Spring Boot, H2 Database on the Server-Side and ReactJS on the Client-Side.
+The Wallets application is developed using Java 8, Spring Boot, H2 Database on the Server-Side, ReactJS and [react-table](https://github.com/tannerlinsley/react-table) ( tabular format ) on the Client-Side.
 The application Creates, Reads, Updates( Add / Withdraw  money ) wallet and does Fund Transfer between wallets by consuming the Server-Side API's.
 In the Client-Side, the Server-Side API's are consumed using Axios, display and modify data with Router & Bootstrap.

 - Each Wallet has id, name, email, amount and list of transactions.
 - Each Transaction has id, name, type ( CREDIT / DEBIT ), transactionAmount, transactionReferenceId.